tfulton/paypal-jsv4-postman/README.md

 ```

 ## Capture the Authorization
 We are now ready to capture the authorized order.
-Using the authorization id or HATEOS capture link from the 'authorize order' call above, we next build our capture call.
+Using the authorization id or HATEOS capture link from the authorization call above, build our capture call.
 Specifically:

 1. Use the 'Capture Auth' operation in the left hand navigation pane.
 1. Build the [capture URI](https://developer.paypal.com/docs/api/payments/#authorization_capture).
 Replace {authorization_id} from the authorize order call above.
 You can also use the HATEOS 'capture' link provided in the 'authorization' response body above.
 1. Build the JSON request body.
-In the Postman collection example, you can use the existing JSON and replace the 'amount' and other related values as appropriate.
+In the Postman collection example, you can use the existing JSON and replace the 'amount' and other values as appropriate.

 ** Response **
-If successful, your capture response will contain a JSON payload similar to below.
-Use capture id and other previous auth, order and payment id's to retrieve and modify actions as appropriate.
-Of course, you can use the HATEOS links provided to help build your URI as needed later:
+If successful, your capture response will contain a JSON payload similar to below:

 ```json
 {